Monday, 9 March 2020

 • Pray for Bhai and others who struggle to understand how God is at work in the midst of tragedy.

-• Pray for health and healing for those living in the rural communities of India.
+• Pray for health and healing for those living in the rural communities of Asia.

 • Pray for the SIM workers and in-country partners as they build relationships and establish projects and programs to address their communities’ medical and healthcare needs.